apache/submarine/dev-support/cicd/HowToRelease.md

 1. Change the target version to X+1.
 Here it is 0.4.0
 2. Add a comment to inform contributors.
 Like this "Bulk update due to releasing 0.3.0.
 Please change it back if you think this is a blocker."

 Do a double-check to confirm that there's no issues found with the above filter.
-And send mail to the develeper list informing that we should mark "Target version" to 0.4.0 when creating new JIRAs.
+And send mail to the developer list informing that we should mark "Target version" to 0.4.0 when creating new JIRAs.

 ## Tagging
 Once the JIRA is cleaned up, we can tag the candidate release with below steps: